 - Validation testing should evaluate all of the device’s critical tasks

-- A minimum of 15 users per user group should be included as participants of the validation study
+- Studies should include a minimum of 15 users per user group

-- The results of validation testing should prove the device can be used safely and effectively
+- The results of validation testing should demonstrate that intended users can use the device safely and effectively

-Although the guidelines are intended to provide clarity, there are often a number of questions that arise when a manufacturer attempts to implement them into practice.
-In regards to the four guidelines listed above, Research Collective is routinely asked a variety of clarifying questions, such as:
+Although the Guidance intends to provide clarity, there are often a number of questions that arise when a manufacturer attempts to implement them into practice.
+Consequently, Research Collective is routinely asked a variety of clarifying questions, such as:

 - How realistic does a simulated-use usability study need to be?